vChavezB/lwip-Arduino/README.md

 - Relative includes for source files.
 Arduino does not incluude an easy way to include directories in their build system.
 - Integrated Arduino SDK for implemmentation, to make it compatible with any Arduino board.
+- Changed extension of fsdata.c to ".c_" since Arduino build system compiles .c and .cpp files by default.
+However, this file is intended to be only included by fs.c.

 ## Notes